-The EU General Data Protection Regulation enters into effect on 25 May 2018.
-The purpose for which the International Protection Office uses personal data provided to it by applicants, and the rights of applicants with regard to that data, are explained in the Privacy Notice (IPO (PP) 52) which can be viewed here.
+The EU General Data Protection Regulation entered into effect on 25 May 2018.
+The purpose for which the International Protection Office uses personal data provided to it by applicants, and the rights of applicants with regard to that data, are explained in the IPO Privacy Statement (IPO (PP) 52 Rev 2) which can be viewed here.

-The International Protection Office, Irish Naturalisation and Immigration Service, Department of Justice and Equality is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.
+The International Protection Office, Immigration Service Delivery (ISD, Department of Justice is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.

 Under the General Data Protection Regulation (GDPR), personal data is defined as